yuhkih/rosa-nw-template/memos/aws-lb-controller.md

     echo ${SUBNET_IDS}
     ```

-    If ROSA Private Cluster
+    If ROSA Private Cluster (you need three subnet IDs with space separation)

     ```
-    SUBNET_IDS= <set your public subnet ids in the ROSA cluster VPC>
+    SUBNET_IDS= <set your public subnet ids in the ROSA cluster VPC with space>
     ````